PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 ​	Year, Annual Increase, Statutory Lifetime Gift Tax Exemption

+#### What is GST Exemption

+//TODO - Ajay (We should add total exemption limit and explain it here same as above)

+In addition to Lifetime Exemption, Individual can also have GST tax exemption.
+GST stands for Generation Skipping Transfer tax.
+Each individual has a certain amount of "GST" gifts they can make during their life, or at death.
+It is a second table similar to Lifetime exemption but it has different limits.

+Here, The child's generation is skipped to avoid an inheritance being subject to estate taxes twice—once when it moves from the grandparents to their children, and then from those children to their children.

+All Gifts reduce the "Lifetime exemption", only gifts marked as "GST" will be allocated against the balance of this GST Exemption.

+See below table for Master ledger of GST exemption // TODO - Show only 3 columns

+​	Year, Annual Increase, Statutory GST Gift Tax Exemption

+#### What is Annual Exclusion

+For the tax years after 2019, the annual exclusion is `$15,000`.
+For Gifts created before 2018, above limit is `$14000`.

+Individuals won’t have to file a gift tax return until they gift at least that much to another individual in one tax year.
+Each giftor only gets `$15,000` per individual total (direct, or via Trust, or a combination of both)

+For e.g. if any Individual gift someone $20,000, that Individual will have to file a gift tax return for $5,000, which is the amount over the annual exclusion.
+Filing a gift tax return doesn’t mean Individual have to pay gift taxes.

+The concept of "Annual exclusion" is much more complicated with the GST gifts, so we will not have Athena calculate this.
+System has only a data field at 709 tax return that Clarius team enters after the accountants file the gift tax return.

-## How Summary tab works?
+## How both Summary tab works?

-Athena maintains Lifetime exemption ledger for each Individual separately.
+Athena maintains Lifetime exemption ledger & GST exemption ledger for each Individual separately.
 To maintain this, it uses data of Gifts Given, Manually added Prior year record & 709 tax return.

 System auto calculates Annual Exclusion value.
 See below How Annual exclusion is set.